Fireparrot/cs480Ignatyuk/README.md

 Running the project requires no command line arguments, nor does it give out a prompt.

-Simply type in "./PA7".
+Simply type in "./PA8".

 # Libraries

-GLM, GLEW, SDL, Assimp and devIL are required libraries.
+GLM, GLEW, SDL, Assimp, devIL and Bullet are required libraries.

 Assimp must be installed using "sudo apt-get install libassimp-dev".
 This should place Assimp .h/.hpp files in /usr/include/assimp/ and libassimp.so in /usr/lib/x86_64-linux-gnu/

 devIL (outdated name: openIL) must be installed using "sudo apt-get install libdevil-dev".
 Its files should be installed in the same places as Assimp.

+Bullet should be installed using "sudo apt-get install libbullet-dev".
+This installs <i>both the includes and libraries</i> for Bullet. <b>This project depends on the includes and libraries for Bullet to be installed in the folders as above.</b>

 # Controls

 ## Keyboard

-The up/down/left/right arrow keys change the angle from which the camera looks.
+The up/down/left/right arrow keys move the cube.

-The j and k keys cycle between the nine planets to choose which one to focus on.

-The numpad + and - keys speed up and slow down the passage of time, respectively.

-The numpad * and / keys increase and decrease the scale of the distances between the sun and the planets (and the satellites around the planets, to a lesser degree).

 ## Mouse

-Moving the mouse changes the angle of the camera, like the arrow keys do.
+Moving the mouse moves the cube.
+The mouse may be invisibly bounded by the window, preventing movement in certain directions after the mouse travels too far.

-The scroll wheel zooms in and out.

-## EXTRA CREDIT / ADDITIONS
+## EXTRA CREDIT

-Configuration file.

-Live simulation speed adjustment.

-All gas planets have (wonky) rings.

-The scale of the distances between planets can be changed on the fly.

-Earth has clouds that travel over the surface, and lights that turn on at night and off at day.

-Satellites receive shadows from their parent planet.
+Along with a dynamic sphere, there is also a dynamic icosahedron, which is a triangular mesh inside Bullet.